SpaceWarpDev/SpaceWarp.Template/README.md

    Replace `<project-type>` with one of the three project types listed in the **[Template types](#template-types)** section.
-3. Open `cmd` in the project directory and run `scripts\setup.bat`.
+3. Open the project directory, go to the `scripts` folder and run `setup.bat`.
 This will guide you through the process of finishing the project setup.

 ## Building a project